khalid-hussain/shaheen/chap22.md

 me.
 My time has arrived.
 I can see my destination.
 We belong to Allah and to Him is our return."

-After repeating the last words a few times, Badr Bin Mughira recited the Kalima-e-Tayyiba several times.
+After repeating the last words a few times, Badr bin Mughira recited the Kalima-e-Tayyiba several times.
 His voice started becoming weaker till a point where his lips were moving but his voice could not be heard.
 The well-wishers thought that he was sleeping.
 The physicians thought that he had fainted.